paulburgess1357/String-Utilities/README.md

 ### Process Includes
-Use include directives in your glsl (or any other text) code:
+Use include directives in your glsl (or any other text) code.
+Includes within include files will also be processed:

 C++ Call:
 ```